odewahn/dds-field-guide/manage-environment.md

 * [Salt](http://www.saltstack.com/).
 "Fast, scalable and flexible software for data center automation, from infrastructure and any cloud, to the entire application stack"
 * [Docker](https://www.docker.io/learn/dockerfile/level1/).
 "If you're building a Docker image, you can specify a lot of the dependencies by specifying a [dockerfile](https://www.docker.io/learn/dockerfile/level1/) for the container."
 * [Juju](https://juju.ubuntu.com/).
 "Juju lets you define applications as charms that know how to setup your app and relate it to other charms.
 It has a charmstore which contains many community reviewed charms for existing services.
 Using juju these charms can be deployed to many existing cloud providers or locally using LXC"
+* [Terraform](https://terraform.io).
+"Terraform allows you to effortlessly combine high-level system providers with your own or with each other – from physical and virtual servers to email and DNS providers."

 ## For More Information